 Hunger Free New Jersey works to advance broad solutions to hunger, primarily focused on making it easier for struggling residents to receive food assistance and to have access to healthy food.
-In 2020, these overarching goals will be pursued through a variety of measures.
-Following is a brief description of our 2020 legislative priorities.
+In 2021, these overarching goals will be pursued through a variety of measures.
+Following is a brief description of our 2021 legislative priorities.

-NJ SNAP reaches only about 70 percent of eligible individuals, leaving many who could benefit unserved.
+SNAP reaches only about 70 percent of eligible individuals, leaving many who could benefit unserved.
 The state must expand SNAP outreach efforts.
 Currently, a combination of state and federal funds pay for outreach in only 13 of New Jersey’s 21 counties.
 Even in counties where contracted agencies conduct outreach, the staff and resources are severely limited.
-New Jersey should dedicate state funds to pay for adequate outreach.
-The state Department of Human Services should conduct an analysis to determine the amount of needed funds and the state Legislature and Governor should provide that amount.
+The state Legislature should allocate state funds to pay for adequate outreach.
+This outreach should focus specifically on underserved communities, including older adults, college students, immigrants and the newly unemployed.

 In 2019, New Jersey initiated a small pilot to double the value of SNAP dollars for fresh fruits and vegetables purchased at certain retailers.
 This small program enabled some SNAP recipients to afford healthier food.
 New Jersey should expand this effort by allocating $50,000 to provide this benefit to more New Jersey residents.